-- From the menu, select File>Open>Truck or File>New>Truck. - Update, or enter (copy/paste) each vehicle's data directly into each column of the spreadsheet; or (double) left click on each row to open the Truck Dialog box and update/enter all the data for each vehicle in one window. - The Truck File Fields and Descriptions Table identifies and explains each field that is required or recommended to be used in each Truck File.
+- From the menu, select File > Open > Truck or File > New > Truck. - Update, or enter (copy/paste) each vehicle's data directly into each column of the spreadsheet; or double-click each row to open the Truck Dialog box and update/enter all the data for each vehicle in one window. - The Truck File Fields and Descriptions Table identifies and explains each field that is required or recommended to be used in each Truck File.